kaul-vineet/DriveSafe/README.md

  <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/IMG_3875.jpg">

 - Track the vehicle:
  - Go back to the Vehicle record.
  - After a few moment, the *DriveSafe Live* utility bar would start blinking with a red indicator.
  - Click on the utility bar link.

  <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/Utility-bar.png">

- - Check your coordinates:
+- Check your coordinates/location on the console:
  - A map console would open up.
  - Check the location indicator in the map.
 It should eflect the ccordinates of your mobile phone.

   <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/tracker-1.png">

   <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/tracker-2.png">

+- Create a violation:
+  -